Buffalo Bill Ranch State Historical Park

 About Buffalo Bill Cody

 William Cody was born on February 26th, 1846, in Le Claire, Iowa, to Isaac and Mary Ann Laycock Cody, a poor farming family.
-When William was 8 years old, Isaac moved his family to the Kansas frontier to homestead.
-Isaac probably taught William at a young age how to shoot a gun, ride a horse, and work hard with a steely resolve, despite financial set-backs and other issues that stand in the way to financial prosperity.
+When William was eight years old, Isaac moved his family to the Kansas frontier to homestead.

-Being an excellent horseman, young Bill found a job with a freighting firm Russell, Majors, and Waddell as a cattle drover and teamster.
-He became a plainsman-in-training; developing his skills to be a scout and lived the adventurous frontier life inwhich he found great success as he had his father’s courage.
-This teen found guidance in the plainsmen he saw around him, and he excelled.
-He met and became friends with James Butler “Wild Bill” Hickok.
+Being an excellent horseman, young Bill found a job with a freighting firm, Russell, Majors, and Waddell, as a cattle drover and teamster.
+He became a plainsman-in-training, developing his skills to be a scout and living the adventurous frontier life in which he found great success, as he had his father’s courage.

-One of young Bill’s side jobs was shooting Buffalo to feed the railroad workers, which is how he got his name; Buffalo Bill.
+One of young Bill’s side jobs was shooting Buffalo to feed the railroad workers, which is how he got his name: Buffalo Bill.

 In 1864, Cody enlisted in the Seventh Kansas Volunteer Cavalry and served as a private for one and a half years.

-Age 20 turned out to be an important time for young Buffalo Bill.
-By 1866, He wound up working as a civilian scout for the Fifth Calvary and was involved in the Indian Wars.
-His experience and skills as a plainsman made him an invaluable tracker and fighter; skills which he used fearlessly and with courage, wowing his commanding officers.
-At the age of 23, he was awarded the Medal of Honor for his heroic actions as a scout and fighter during the Indian Wars.
+His experience and skills as a plainsman made him an invaluable tracker and fighter; skills which he used fearlessly, wowing his commanding officers.
+At the age of twenty-three, he was awarded the Medal of Honor for his heroic actions as a scout and fighter during the Indian Wars.

 A few days after his 20th birthday he married Louisa Frederici with whom he managed to have four children, despite his many absences: Arta Lucille (1866-1904), son Kit Carson (1870-1876), Orra Maude (1872-1883) and Irma Louise arrived in 1883 (1883-1918).

 Buffalo Bill and Louisa’s marriage wasn’t a smooth one.
 Louisa stayed home on the Platte Scout Rest Ranch, raising the children while he was gone for long periods of time, especially during the time when his Wild West Show was at its height of popularity.
-Women were throwing themselves at Buffalo Bill who was also drinking heavily.
-This behavior got back to his wife.
-Uh oh!

 Their relationship hit a low point in 1904 when Buffalo Bill filed for divorce as a reaction “to years of jealous arguments, bad blood between his wife and his sisters, and friction between the children and their father.”
-After a media circus, the judge and the public sided with Louisa Frederici.
-The judge ruled that Buffalo Bill’s “alleged affairs and his sisters’ meddling in his marriage had caused his unhappiness, not his wife”.

-Changes were in the wind for Buffalo Bill; both in his livelihood and his personal life.
+Changes were in the wind for Buffalo Bill, both in his livelihood and his personal life.
 Buffalo Bill gave up the women and drink.
 Bill and Louisa’s relationship slowly improved to the point that Louisa started going on tour with him in 1910.

 His Wild West Show hit a financial snag when his long time promoter, James Bailey died in 1906.
 “The settlement of Bailey’s estate entangled Cody, financially crippling him—an unfortunate circumstance from which he never completely recovered—and the Wild West’s financial status remained problematic,” which didn’t stop Buffalo Bill from earning money in many creative ways.